See content specific to your location:

 Gareth

-I’ve come a long way in the last 12 months.
+I’ve definitely come a long way.
 On social media, especially Facebook, you get those notifications about your memories from previous years.
-I had one pop up from this time last year and it was a photo I'd taken of myself.
+I had one pop up recently and it was a photo I'd taken of myself.
 It was just that comparison of thinking, wow, I look so much different now.
 Now I can see a happiness in my eyes which I didn't see in those photos.

-I’ve now changed jobs, finalised my divorce, and I’m in the middle of selling my house.
+I’ve now changed jobs, finalised my divorce, and sold my house.
 I lost weight, got fitter and ran a marathon.
-I’ve achieved what I set out to do, so I’m now setting myself some new goals.
-My main one is to just be happy.
+I’ve achieved what I set out to do and my main goal now is to just be happy.
 You attract what you give out and if I can be happy in myself then whatever else happens, I can deal with.

 I spent a lot of my life not talking about the problems that I had and I think I was a victim of toxic masculinity; I hate the phrase, “man up.”
 I took the approach that men don't talk about this stuff and tried to deal with things myself.
 But by doing so my problems got worse.
 Samaritans gives you an outlet; it gives you the opportunity to talk about things in a non-judgmental way with people who only know as much or as little as you want to tell them.
 At the end of the day, to have Samaritans there whenever you need them is a game changer.